Airlines facing Rs13.744tr loss

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MONTREAL: Airlines are set to lose $84 billion (Rs13,744) as the coronavirus pandemic reduces revenue by half to mark the worst year in the sector’s history, the International Air Transport Association (IATA) forecast, a British wire service reported on Tuesday.
+MONTREAL: Airlines are set to lose $84 billion (Rs13.744 trillion) as the coronavirus pandemic reduces revenue by half to mark the worst year in the sector’s history, the International Air Transport Association (IATA) forecast, a British wire service reported on Tuesday.

 Troubled Hong Kong airline Cathay Pacific has announced a HK$39 billion ($5 billion) government-led bailout plan -- a sweeping proposal that will inject liquidity and keep it afloat, as the government takes a small stake in the firm.